1krutarth/darkweb/grams/Readme.md

 * Market popularity - number of products in market with time
 * Vendor popularity - number of products sold by a particular vendor in a market and across all markets
 * Product-vendor popularity - number of vendors having product with time
-* variation of product price over time ( mean, quartiles )
+* variation of product price over time ( mean, quantiles )
 * variation of mean product price over market with time ( 3 dim on 2d graph )
 * variation of product price for a vendor over time
 * locations (and count) of operations (based on ship_from data)